PrageshShrestha/3rd-sem/README.md

 > **Note**: The exact folders depend on the courses.
 Common ones may include Data Structures, Object-Oriented Programming, Database Systems, Web Technology, etc. Structure may evolve as more content is added.

----

-## ✨ Key Subjects & Projects
+##  Key Subjects & Projects

 Typical 3rd semester topics (may vary by university):

-- 🧮 Data Structures and Algorithms
+- Data Structures and Algorithms
-- ☕ Object-Oriented Programming (C++, Java)
+-  Object-Oriented Programming (C++, Java)
-- 🗄️ Database Management Systems
+-  Database Management Systems
-- 🌐 Web Programming (HTML, CSS, JS, PHP)
+-  Web Programming (HTML, CSS, JS, PHP)
-- 📊 Statistics or Discrete Mathematics
+-  Statistics or Discrete Mathematics
-- 🚀 Mini projects and lab works
+-  Mini projects and lab works

----

-## 🛠️ Technology Stack
+##  Technology Stack

 Common tools and languages used:

-- C / C++ 🚀
+- C / C++
-- Java ☕
+- Java
-- Python 🐍
+- Python
-- SQL / MySQL 🗄️
+- SQL / MySQL
-- HTML / CSS / JavaScript 🌐
+- HTML / CSS / JavaScript
-- VS Code / Other IDEs 🖥️
+- VS Code / Other IDEs

----

-## 🚀 Getting Started

 To explore the repository: